 The RFMF (“Réseau Francophone de Métabolomique et Fluxomique”) was founded in July 2005 (http://www.rfmf.fr/).
 It aims at bringing together all those scientists in France and in French speaking countries who contribute to the development of metabolomics and fluxomics, and more broadly to the study of metabolism.
 RFMF is a French registered independent, not-for-profit association.
 It has been governed by an elected Board of Directors since 2007, consisting of a president, vice-president, scientific communications officer, secretary, treasurer, and six other board members.
 The Board usually meets every two months by videoconferencing.
 The RFMF aims are:

-Since 2005, scientific symposia have been organized yearly by the RFMF in France.
-These RFMF meetings currently bring together more than 250 scientists across all levels of education and from several fields in chemistry, biology, mathematics or physics.
-Members come from 81 academic or governmental laboratories (e.g. from INRA, CNRS, INSERM or CEA) mainly from France but also from several European and Mediterranean countries and industrial companies.
-RFMF provides a limited number of travel grants each year to cover the costs for highly-motivated students or post-docs to attend scientific meetings such as the annual international conference of the Metabolomics Society.
+Since 2005, scientific symposia have been organized yearly by the RFMF in France, and Belgium.
+These RFMF meetings generally bring together more than 250 scientists across all levels of education and from several fields in chemistry, biology, mathematics or physics.
+Members come from a hundred academic or governmental laboratories (e.g. from INRAE, CNRS, INSERM or CEA) mainly from France but also from several European and Mediterranean countries and industrial companies.
+RFMF provides travel grants each year to cover the costs for highly-motivated students or post-docs to attend scientific meetings such as the annual international conference of the Metabolomics Society.
 RFMF organizes summer school on practical aspects of metabolomics, fluxomics and metabolic network modelling.

 The Korea Metabolomics Society, KoMetS (www.komets.or.kr), was founded in July 2012 following two earlier national metabolomics conferences in April 2010 and 2011.
 With metabolomics research growing rapidly in Korea and because of the success of these earlier conferences, these meetings are now run annually as the flagship event of the national KoMetS.
 The Society is dedicated to leading the development of world-class metabolomics within Korea.